Chris Kahl

-Chris Kahl (born January 2, 1977 in Rockledge, Florida) is an American musician best known for his songs about his home state of Florida.
+Chris Kahl (born January 2, 1977, in Rockledge, Florida) is an American musician best known for his songs about his home state of Florida.

 Early years

 Chris Kahl was born and raised on the Space Coast of Florida where he began playing guitar as a teenager.
-After graduating from Merritt Island High School in 1995, he attended Rollins College in Winter Park, Florida where he studied Economics and earned an MBA.
+After graduating from Merritt Island High School in 1995, he attended Rollins College in Winter Park, Florida, where he studied Economics and earned an MBA.
 During his time in college he performed locally in a band called Chris Kahl and the B-Sides.

 Disenchanted with the American music scene, Kahl moved to London in the summer of 2000.
 He formed a new version of Chris Kahl and the B-Sides and recorded The Odessa Morning EP in 2003.
 But after unsuccessful attempts to obtain a record deal, the group disbanded.

 Busking

 To earn a living during this time, Kahl began busking in the London Underground.
 Joining a licensing scheme sponsored by Carling, he performed at stations around Central London including Charing Cross and Tottenham Court Road.
-While busking, he came to the attention of producers of the BBC radio show BBC 5 Live, who invited him to perform on the air.
+While busking, he came to the attention of producers of the BBC radio show BBC Radio 5 Live, who invited him to perform on the air.

 Kahl also performed regularly at open mics around the city, most notably the Spice of Life pub.
 A performance of his song "Holloway Road" was filmed at the locale, and later aired on the TV program Kensington Wives.

 Kahl also spent a lot of time at the Troubadour Café in the Earls Court section of London, writing songs and conversing with other musicians.
 Here he opened shows for Isaac Guillory, Wizz Jones, and the Flynn Brothers.
 He released Up From the Underground in 2004, which chronicled his time in London.